Nièvre: Demographics

-Nièvre is a rural department with about 31 inhabitants per km^{2}.
-Only one city (Nevers) has more than 10,000 inhabitants.
+Nièvre is a rural department with about 30 inhabitants per km^{2}.
+Only one commune (Nevers) has more than 10,000 inhabitants.
 It indicates the characteristic of the department, which is predominantly rural.
 The department is slowly losing its population since the 1970s, at the rate of 900 people a year.
 Abandoned houses can be seen in villages and the price of peripheral real estate is one of the lowest in France.